mnelson4/yet-another-related-posts-plugin/readme.txt

 = Does YARPP slow down my blog/server? =

 A little bit, yes.
 YARPP 3.0 introduced a new caching mechanism which greatly reduces the hit of the computationally intensive relatedness computation.
 In addition, *I highly recommend all YARPP users use a page-caching plugin, such as [WP-SuperCache](http://ocaoimh.ie/wp-super-cache/).*

-If you are worried about your database load, do not manually build the cache—simply leave the "on the fly" caching option on, and it will build itself over time.

 = I use DISQUS for comments.
 I can't access the YARPP options page! =